survivejs/webpack-book/manuscript/13_Conclusion.md

 ## Development Checklist

-- To get most out of webpack during development, use **webpack-dev-server** (WDS).
+- To get most out of webpack during development, use **webpack-plugin-serve** (WPS) or **webpack-dev-server** (WDS).
 You can also find middlewares which you can attach to your Node server during development.
-The _Automatic Browser Refresh_ chapter covers WDS in greater detail.
+The _Development Server_ chapter covers both in greater detail.
 - Webpack implements **Hot Module Replacement** (HMR).
 It allows you to replace modules without forcing a browser refresh while your application is running.
 The _Hot Module Replacement_ appendix covers the topic in detail.

 ## Production Checklist